matak12m/Web-User-Interface-Design/Practicals/Lab 5/README.md

-This version adds a new poppu window opening when you click the "click to sign up here" part of the text.
+This version overall improves the look of the webpage, fixes previous issues, and makes adds following features:

-Also has some mock-up articles at the bottom of the main website, which are organized using a flexbox.
+responsive style based on the width of the page call to action button which now runs on Jquery instead of javascript restructured the pages using <main>, <section>, and so on Reworked the statistics page.S

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 notes for myself: